-Kendall-Tamiami Executive is served by three runways and Helicopter Training Area "A".
+Kendall-Tamiami Executive Airport is served by three runways and Helicopter Training Area "A".
 Runway 9R/27L is 5,002 feet long by 150 feet wide with high intensity runway lighting and two 50-foot wide parallel taxiways with medium intensity taxiway lighting.
 All three airport runways were repaved and grooved in 2006 through an AIP project.
 Runway 9R has VASI, ILS, and RNAV GPS approaches for both 9R and 27L.
+Runway 27L also hosts a PAPI-4.
 The secondary runway, Runway 9L/27R, is 5,003 feet long by 150 feet wide with medium intensity runway lights and PAPIs.
 A 50 foot wide parallel taxiway further increases airside capacity.
 The third runway, Runway 13/31, is 4,001 feet long by 150 feet wide with medium intensity runway lights and REILS.
-There are two 50 foot wide parallel taxiways with MITL.
-Helicopter Training Area A is a designated grass area included in the airport movement area under the control of the FAA Air Traffic Control Tower, located south of Runway 9R.
-The airport has an 8,000-square foot administration building and more than 250 general aviation aircraft parking spaces.
+The FAA expects to commission a new PAPI-4 for Runway 13 in midsummer 2008.
+There are two 50 foot wide parallel taxiways serving Runway 13/31 with MITL.
+Helicopter Training Area A is a designated grass area located south of Runway 27L that is included in the airport movement area under the control of the FAA Air Traffic Control Tower, located south of Runway 9R.
+The airport has an 8,000-square foot administration building and more than 250 general aviation aircraft parking spaces located at various FBO's.